brohmarr/python-terminal-battleship-game/README.md

 # Python Terminal Battleship Game
-A single-player terminal-based version of the famous "Battleship" game.
+A single-player terminal-based version of the famous "Battleship" game where the user plays against an IA.